 Most public sector occupational pension schemes, and some private sector schemes, have provisions that allow for the pension arrangements for dependent children to continue for the lifetime of a permanently incapacitated child.

 The Domiciliary Care Allowance is a monthly means-tested allowance paid by the Department of Social Protection to the carer of a child who is aged under age 16 who has a severe disability and who meets the conditions.
-You may get this payment if the child is in part-time respite care.
-This payment was formerly paid by the Health Service Executive (HSE).

 When your child reaches the age of 16 they may be entitled to Disability Allowance.
 Any means that the child has in their own right will be taken into account.